CakeTheLiar/launchhelper/README.md

   Does not require `sudo`

-  This version of Launchhelper 2 will attempt install Python inside of your WINEPREFIX and then automate running injector.py inside of it.
+  This version of Launchhelper 2 will attempt to either install Python inside of your WINEPREFIX and then automate running injector.py inside of it, or it will use a compiled inector if you choose to.

+  There are some config options at the beginning of the file, most notably `injector_use_binary = False`.
+Setting this to `True` will download the compiled injector binary from the releases tab if it does not already exist.
+Using this binary will not require installing Python inside of Wine.
   Installing Python inside of Wine is the most common point of failure.
-If you're having trouble with this, try `sulaunchhelper.py` instead.
+If you're having trouble with it, try the binary injector or try `sulaunchhelper.py` instead.

 ### injector.py